Mark Turcotte

 B. 1958

-Turcotte’s books of poetry include Exploding Chippewas (Northwestern University Press, 2002), Le Chant de la route (Vague Verte Editions, 2001), and The Feathered Heart (Michigan State University Press, revised 1998).
-Much of his work deals with his personal experience straddling the line between the cultures of natives and whites.
-He reveals the harsh truths of prejudice and emphasizes the importance of knowing one's cultural heritage.
+Turcotte is author of Exploding Chippewas (TriQuarterly, 2002), Le Chant de la route (Vague Verte Editions, 2001), and The Feathered Heart (MSU Press, 1998).
 Turcotte has received awards from the Lannan Foundation, the Wordcraft Circle of Native Writers and Storytellers, and the Wisconsin Arts Board.
-He is senior professional lecturer at DePaul University in Chicago.
+He lives in Chicago where he is Distinguished-Writer-In-Residence in the English Department at DePaul University.